PDIS/transcript/2022-05-16-Interview-with-Ian-Williams.md

 A pride in what the country has achieved, whether it's through democracy, social activism, which is in stark contrast like so much else with the rather rabid ethnic nationalism that you see across the street.

 ### Audrey Tang:
 We don't have a democratic backslide. [laughs] We're not centralizing state power to further some national...I think it's called fascism.
-The old.
-Last century word.
+The old, last-century word.
 We're not turning fascist. [laughs]

 What we're doing, essentially, is to make sure that people identify with their urgency in furthering democracy.
 Democracy to us is not something static.
 Is like semiconductor or any computer code.
 It's something that people can contribute, can improve, and share the innovation with the world.